Canadian Citizenship Card or Certificate Replacement

 Reasons for urgent replacement of your citizenship card or certificate may include:

-- Requirement to travel outside Canada immediately
+- Need to renew Canadian passport to travel outside Canada immediately

-- Requirement to replace identification immediately
+- Need to replace identification immediately

 Replace or Renew a Canadian Citizenship Card